It's Our Territory was created so people felt compelled to sing along with the song, especially when it comes to the rousing chorus.

 It's Our Territory is arguably the most compelling and powerful anthemic song yet recorded for the Northern Territory.
 You don't have to be a Territorian to enjoy this song as it's power, feeling, and sound, is appreciated by people across Australia and around the world.

 "When I feel flat or need motivating, I play this song.
 Usually I turn the sound volume up high and by the time the song is finished I feel inspired.
-Even though I authored the song nearly 20 years ago and heard it countless times, it still has a positive effect on me every time I hear it played."
+Even though I authored the song over 20 years ago and heard it countless times, it still has a positive effect on me every time I hear it played."
 Peter Barnes - Concept, title and lyrics (Author)

 "Why isn't this the advert for the N.T. ...wow... what a great song."
 Comment on YouTube